 - Test different selling points based on your audience segmentation data.

-You can start experimenting by exploring Google Ads Experience — a feature that lets you test different campaign settings and improve your campaign performance.
+Start experimenting with Google Ads Experience, a feature that allows you to test different campaign settings and improve performance.

 Key Metrics and Analytics to Measure Your PPC Success